jpower432/client/docs/design/model.md

 # Matcher
 Matcher is an interface that defines methods for node searching/matching that can guide Node graph traversal.

+# Attribute

+Attribute is an interface that defines a single attribute values with a key that is a type of string and a value that can be a string, boolean, number or null value.

-# Attributes
+# AttributeSet

-Attributes is an interface that represents the methods that would be used by a structure containing a set of Node attributes.
+AttributeSet is an interface that represents the methods that would be used by a structure containing a set of Node attributes.